LuckyJimJD/EmploymentLaw/_pages/information.md

 The graded problem assignments (from the _Developing Professional Skills_ workbook) and due dates are indicated in the "Schedule & Assignments" section of the syllabus.

-The in-class performance component of your grade will be based on your contribution to class discussion.
+The in-class performance component of your grade will be based on your contribution to class discussions.

 ### Class Preparation, Attendance, & Participation